 Get some hygge in your life

 Wintertime is as rotten in Denmark as it is elsewhere.
 But the Danes are all about their hygge (pronounced “hooga”), a coping strategy that translates roughly to “coziness” in English.
 So build a fire in the hearth, get into your sweats and lose yourself in an atmospheric book.
+And if you feel like hygge is so last year, here’s everything you need to know about Ikigai, the “new hygge.”

 Work it out

-There’s a growing body of evidence — including a paper from Princeton — that suggests physical activity boosts your brain’s serotonin level whatever the time of year, and it elevates levels of the feel-good hormone for hours after your workout.
+There’s a growing body of evidence—including a paper from Princeton—that suggests physical activity boosts your brain’s serotonin level whatever the time of year, and it elevates levels of the feel-good hormone for hours after your workout.

 Beet your SAD